 In the dialog box, modify configuration parameters as required.

 Additional Functionalities in the Dialog Box

 To enable you to easily modify the configuration parameters in an interactive fashion, the Configuration Parameters dialog box provides these functionalities:

 Search: When you search for a string, you see the filtered results across all the settings categories.
 The search string might be present in a setting name, the name of an option for a setting, or in a tooltip.

 Informative tooltips: The tooltip for each individual setting contains the corresponding configuration object property name, a Help link for that property, and the name of any additional product that using that property requires.
 If the property is disabled, the tooltip also contains links to other properties that you must set to enable this property.
 You can make that change in the tooltip itself.

 Settings with nondefault values: The dialog box shows settings that have nondefault values in bold font.
 To reset such a setting to its default values, click the Reset button in the tooltip.

-See Generate C/C++ Code with Improved MISRA Compliance (Embedded Coder).
+See Generate C/C++ Code with Improved MISRA and AUTOSAR Compliance (Embedded Coder).